 Sitting for long periods of time with your legs crossed at the knees puts your pelvis in a suboptimal rotation.
 This can cause pain in your lower back.
 It can also lead to a misaligned spine over time.

-When you have poor posture, your muscles are constantly working overtime trying to stabilize your body.
+When you have poor posture, your body weight works against you, making your muscles constantly work overtime trying to stabilize your body.
 This causes muscle fatigue and stiffness.

 Risk Factors That Make Leg Crossing Even More Detrimental